• Skip to main content

 Can a Debt Collector Sue you in Court to Recover Money

 Yes, a debt collector can sue a borrower/debtor in court on behalf of a creditor to recover money that has not been paid.
-A debt collector cannot outright threaten the borrower of a legal action during the recovery process, however he can amicably explain the steps he may take if the debt is not paid off, especially if the borrower asks what steps will be taken next if amount is not paid off.
+A debt collector cannot outright threaten the borrower of legal action during the recovery process, however he can amicably explain the steps he may take if the debt is not paid off, especially if the borrower asks what steps will be taken next if the amount is not paid off.

 1) Does the collector have sufficient documentation to prove that you indeed owe the debt and how much.
-Do not ignore a court notice, because if you do not go to the court the judge may pass a default judgement against you.
+Do not ignore a court notice, because if you do not go to court the judge may pass a default judgment against you.
 It is the borrower’s/debtor’s right to ask the debt collector for the backup documentation.

 A debt collector can continue to attempt recovering money but he cannot do much beyond that once the Statute of Limitations ceiling hits.
 Therefore most debt collectors will not even attempt to recover money if a debt has crossed the Statute of Limitations.